 - 1/4 cup coconut oil

-- 4 large yellow onions, thinly sliced
+- 4 large yellow onions, peeled and thinly sliced into rounds

 - 3/4 cup dry white wine